IndexFziQ/Thinking-Multi-Task-Learning/README.md

-# Thinking-Multi-Task-Learning
+# Thinking about Multi-Task Learning

-Thinking how multi-task learning works in NLP and other fields.
+Thinking about how multi-task learning works in NLP and other fields.